infor-design/enterprise-wc/doc/MIGRATION-GUIDE.md

 ## Example Projects

-We dont recommend any particular framework but we try to test with the most common ones and provide guidance on how to use the components.
-If we missed anything or you want to see a pattern example in a framework [make an issue](https://github.com/infor-design/enterprise-wc/issues/new/choose).
-As of now we have examples for the following frameworks click the link for guidance on each one.
+We don't recommend any particular framework, but we try to test with the most common ones and provide guidance on how to integrate.
+If we missed anything, or you want to see a pattern example in a framework, [please raise a Github issue](https://github.com/infor-design/enterprise-wc/issues/new/choose).
+See the links below for guidance and integration examples of the frameworks we currently support.
 The example project can be found on [this repo](https://github.com/infor-design/enterprise-wc-examples), each example is in various levels of maturity.

 - **[Angular](https://github.com/infor-design/enterprise-wc-examples/tree/main/angular-ids-wc)**
 - **[React](https://github.com/infor-design/enterprise-wc-examples/tree/main/react-ids-wc)**